kubernetes/community/contributors/devel/owners.md

   - Once all **approvers** (one from each of the previously identified OWNERS files) have approved, [prow](https://prow.k8s.io) ([@k8s-ci-robot](https://github.com/k8s-ci-robot/)) applies an `approved` label
-- Phase 3: Automation merges the PR
+- Phase 3: Automation merges the PR:
+  - If all of the following are true:
     - All required labels are present (eg: `lgtm`, `approved`)
-  - All required status checks for the PR are verified as green
+    - Any blocking labels are missing (eg: there is no `do-not-merge/hold`, `needs-rebase`)
+  - And if any of the following are true:
+    - there are no presubmit prow jobs configured for this repo
+    - there are presubmit prow jobs copnfigured for this repo, and they all pass after automatically being re-run one last time
-  - The PR is merged
+  - Then the PR will automatically be merged

 ### Quirks of the Process